morpho-org/morpho-security/asset-listing-checklist.md

 ## After Listing

 - [ ] Verify that the asset has been listed on Morpho with the correct parameters:
-  - [ ] Pool token address token is correct
+  - [ ] Pool token address token is correct.
   - [ ] Reserve factor and P2P index cursor are correct.
   - [ ] P2P and pool indexes have been updated.
   - [ ] Pool token address has been added to the markets created.